 This final paycheck should include all the wages and any other compensation that the employee has earned since the most recent paycheck.
 The employer may withhold a portion of the wages only for tax purposes and/or for reasons the employee agreed to (such as a corporate savings plan).

-Nevada law does not require employers to provide paid vacation or sick leave.
+Nevada law does not require employers to provide paid vacation or sick leave (though employers that have 50 or more workers must provide at least 40 hours of paid sick leave).
 Employees who do get paid vacation and/or sick time through their employer may be able to get compensated for their unused days/hours when they quit.
 It depends on the specific terms of their employment agreement.